Cloudxtreme/DDPS-demo/README.md

 # DDPS demo of the WEB and API-app
 This repository builds VM running on VirtualBox using Vagrant.
-The VM is a demo of the DeiC DDoS Prevention System's web-gui and web-api.
+The VM is a demo of the DeiC DDoS Prevention System's WEB-GUI and WEB-API.

 ## Requiremnts
 You need the following installed: